17,477 total views, 5 views today

 Strengthen your community

 Using online platforms can help you strengthen your community.
 It will help improve the teacher-student bond.
-You can integrate social media by sharing important news, updates about upcoming events, holding a meeting with parents, etc.
+You can integrate social media by sharing important news, updates about upcoming events, and holding a meeting with parents.
+This can be done using tools such as iigers.com

 It is a channel of communication because we are living in a fast-paced world today.
 Communication is vital, so you need all the help you can get.